Service User Privacy Policy

 Data controller: Youth First

-Data protection officer: Sara Martins, sara.martins@youthfirst.org.uk
+Data protection officer: Suresh Kumar, suresh.kumar@youthfirst.org.uk

 The organisation collects and processes personal data relating to its service users to manage service provision.
 The organisation is committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.